 With lifetime ISAs, you receive a 25% bonus on any money you invest.
 So, for every £4 you invest, you’ll receive an extra £1 — up to a maximum of £1,000 per tax year.
 You can only place £4,000 each year in this type of ISA.

 You can only open an account between 18 - 39, and you can only withdraw funds to purchase your first home (with a mortgage) or once you turn 60 (or if you are terminally ill, depending on your specific policy).

 Junior ISAs, also known as JISAs, were introduced by the government in 2011 to replace Child Trust Funds.

 They are available as cash ISAs and stocks and shares ISAs.
 Once you open a junior ISA, it is owned by the child and nobody else.
 Money can only be accessed when the child reaches 18 when the account automatically becomes an adult ISA.

 Junior ISAs have a smaller tax allowance than standard adult ISAs.
 The 2023/2024 tax year allows up to £9,000 to be contributed for each child.

 Your eligible deposits with Shawbrook Bank Limited are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
+Joint accounts are protected up to £170,000.
 Any deposits you hold above the limit are unlikely to be covered.
-For further information or visit www.fscs.org.uk
+For further information visit www.fscs.org.uk